- CHILD CARE SEARCH

 You can search the website for Children & Families First (CFF), your local Child Care Resource and Referral Agency (CCR&R.)

 You can also contact CFF by phone at 800-734-2388 to have a list of providers mailed or emailed.

-Families approved for Purchase of Care (POC) are eligible for an Enhanced Search service from CFF.
+All of Delaware families are also eligible for an Enhanced Search service from CFF.
 To learn more details of this service call the same number: 800-734-2388.

 Additionally, you can click here to search on the Office of Child Care Licensing (OCCL) website.